BIA-ALCL - Breast Implant Associated Anaplastic Large Cell Lymphoma

 Anaplastic Large Cell Lymphoma

 BIA-ALCL Breast Implant Associated Lymphoma is a type of non-Hodgkin’s lymphoma, a cancer of the cells of the immune system (not breast cancer) that can be caused by breast implants.
 The main symptoms of BIA-ALCL are persistent swelling or pain in the vicinity of the breast implant, seroma, breast mass, capsular contracture, swollen lymph nodes and are associated with textured implants.
 These symptoms may appear after the implant surgical incision has healed and often can appear years after implant placement.
-If you have swelling, pain, seroma, breast mass, capsular contracture or swollen lymph nodes and especially if you have textured implants please push hard for BIA-ALCL testing.
+If you have swelling, pain, seroma, breast mass, capsular contracture or swollen lymph nodes and textured implants please push hard for BIA-ALCL testing.
 Surgeons should consider the possibility of ALCL when they have a patient with late onset, persistent fluid around the implant (peri-implant seroma) before and or during explant or exhibit the symptoms after explant.
 When testing for ALCL at the time of explant, surgeons should collect fresh seroma fluid and representative portions of the capsule and send for pathology tests.
 The test is called CD-30 Immunochemistry and few plastic surgeons are knowledgeable about BIA-ALCL at this point so it will be up to you to educate your plastic surgeon and persist in getting the test if you have any symptoms and/or textured implants.

 Here are the FDA’s recent announcements and information on BIA-ALCL: